cbl-dart/cbl-dart/packages/cbl/README.md

 If a database with the same name already exists in the directory, it will be opened.
 Otherwise a new database will be created.

-When you are done with the database you should close it by calling `Database.close`.
-This will free up any resources used by the database as well remove change listeners, close change streams and stop running replicators.
+When you are done with the database, you should close it by calling `Database.close`.
+This will free up any resources used by the database, as well as remove change listeners, close change streams and close associated replicators.

 ### Create a document